microsoft/nni/docs/ExperimentConfig.md

     __useAnnotation__ means whether you use annotation to analysis your code and generate search space.

 	    Note: if you set useAnnotation=True, you should not set searchSpacePath.

+* __nniManagerIp__
+  * Description

+    __nniManagerIp__ set the IP address of your machine which the nni manager process runs on.
+This field is an optional choice, if you don't set nniManagerIp, nni will use the IP of etho device.

+        Note: if you don't have eth0 device in your machine, we suggest you to set nniManagerIp manually.

 * __tuner__
   * Description